369geofreeman/machine-learning-algorithms-and-data-structures/Machine-Learning-Algorithms/neural_networks/solving_xor_nn/README.md

 	[1, 1]
 ```

 We will insert each of these into the neural network by passing them to the inputs one by one.
-The neurons in the network will be using the sigmoid function because it's a continuious functin that outputs avalue between 0 - 1
+The neurons in the network will be using the sigmoid function because it's a continuous function that outputs a value between 0 - 1

 ```
 Sigmoid = σ()